|Nutrition Facts (per serving)|

 Use an instant-read thermometer to ensure the pork is at least 145 F in the center.
 Remove the pork to a platter and let it rest for 5 minutes.

 If desired, thicken the juices to make a sauce/gravy.
 Choose the sauté button and bring the liquids to a simmer.
-Dissolve 1 tablespoon of cornstarch in a small bowl and then whisk the mixture into the juices.
+Dissolve 1 tablespoon of cornstarch in a small bowl with an equal amount of cold water and then whisk the mixture into the juices.
 Continue to simmer, stirring, until thickened.

 Slice the pork tenderloin and arrange it on a platter.
 Drizzle the juices—thickened or not—over the pork.